and1hof/and1hof.github.io/_posts/2017-8-07-debugging-javascript-in-chrome.md

 is being overridden (for example, you write a style: background-color: red and it does not show up, perhaps someone else wrote background-color: blue !important;).

 Beyond being able to see the production state of the HTML and CSS code, the developer console is an excellent test-bed for new HTML / CSS tweaks.
-If you double click any element in the HTML pane, you can modify it's properties, attributes, and associated styles in real-time.
+If you double click any element in the HTML pane, you can modify its properties, attributes, and associated styles in real-time.
 This is also excellent for faking posts / messages / pages, so don't trust any screenshots you see on the internet.
 Yes, you can use developer tools on other people's websites and apps.

 ### Console
 <img src="{{ site.baseurl }}/assets/2017-8-07/console.png" alt="chrome developer tools"/>